AxiSEMunity/AxiSEM3D/doc/Installation.md

 export METIS_ROOT=$HOME/anaconda3
 export NETCDF_ROOT=$HOME/anaconda3
 ```
-To avoid setting these environment variables every time for a new conversation, one has to copy them in `.bash_profile` or `.bashrc`
+To avoid setting these environment variables every time for a new conversation, one has to copy them to `.bash_profile` or `.bashrc`.